department-of-veterans-affairs/vets-api/docs/setup/mpi.md

 ## MPI Service

-The Master Person Index service (formerly Master Veteran Index) retrieves and updates a veteran's 'golden record'.
+The Master Person Index service (formerly Master Veteran Index, so `mvi` is used as a key) retrieves and updates a veteran's 'golden record'.
 To configure `vets-api` for use with MPI, configure `config/settings.local.yml` with the settings given to you by devops or your team.
 For example,

 ```
 # config/settings.local.yml